 Everyone in the Society has a responsibility for managing risk.
-Individual ownership of risk and the importance of a strong culture that is supported by the Society's Vision and Values are key to successfully embedding the Risk Management Framework within the Society.
+Individual ownership of risk and the importance of a strong culture that is supported by the Society's Values are key to successfully embedding the Risk Management Framework within the Society.
 In particular:

-- The Board assesses whether the Society's purpose, values and their expectations around risk culture have been clearly defined and communicated throughout the organisation, and that they are properly understood by executive management; - The Society's 'Target Culture Framework' translates the cultural expectations in to a behavioural framework.
-Measurement towards the framework is by way of the 'Culture Dashboard' reported quarterly to senior management; and - When conducting reviews, Internal Audit provide an opinion on the risk culture which is compared across divisions to provide a Society-wide heatmap, which is presented at ERC and AC.
+- The Board assesses whether the Society's purpose, values and their expectations around risk culture have been clearly defined and communicated throughout the organisation, and that they are properly understood by executive management; and - When conducting reviews, Internal Audit provide an opinion on the risk culture.